 This course promotes relevant applications of psychology to the activities of work, family, relationships, and personal understanding by investigating timely issues and focusing on the integration of the acquired knowledge into everyday experience.
-Issues in Psychology may be repeated with different titles.
+May be repeated with different titles.

-Cognitive Psychology PSYC-204 3 hours
+Cognitive Psychology PSYC204 3 hours